 To assign/change the drive letter, follow the steps below:

-Method 3: Reinstall SD Card drivers
+Method 3: Reinstall SD Card Drivers

 Windows automatically installs drivers.
 But things can still go sideways and we can end up with a faulty driver update during the process.
 The fix here is to uninstall the current driver first.
 Then, you can reinstall the latest driver from the web – automatically or manually.